-Nathaniel Phillips arrived at Liverpool just before the start of the 2016-17 season following a successful trial with the club's Academy.
+Nathaniel Phillips is now a member of Jürgen Klopp's first-team squad after initially arriving at Liverpool ahead of the 2016-17 season following a successful trial with the club's Academy.

 A towering centre-back, he previously came through the youth ranks at Bolton Wanderers.